 In fact, if you have a modern smartphone Google Pixel or Iphone X, it’s actually probably going to be your best option, period.

-There are many apps out there, like Bitstream that allow you to stream from your camera directly to any streaming platforms.
+There are many apps out there that allow you to stream from your camera directly to any streaming platforms.
 Battery banks will allow you to keep shooting indefinitely, and your phone’s built in networking capabilities mean you don’t need any external devices to connect it to the internet!

 This is an excellent choice for aspiring IRL streamers.